kkensuke/nextjs-blog-tutorial/posts/admonitions.md

 ---
 title: "Admonitions"
-subtitle: "A collection of admonitions and code blocks.
-A collection of admonitions and code blocks.
-A collection of admonitions and code blocks."
+subtitle: "A collection of admonitions and code blocks."
 date: "2024-4-27"
 ---